Broadgate Park

-Broadgate Park is a self-catered hall of residence at the University of Nottingham, accommodating under-graduate and post-graduate students.
-Housing about 2400 students and containing 2,223 rooms, it is one of the largest student villages in Europe.
-It is located outside of the West Entrance of the University Park campus.
+Broadgate Park is a self-catering hall of residence at the University of Nottingham, accommodating undergraduate and postgraduate students.
+Housing about 2,400 students and containing 2,223 rooms, it is one of the largest student villages in Europe.
+It is located outside of the west entrance of the University Park campus.
 It is owned and maintained by University Partnerships Programme.
-The warden is Dr Anna Pelekanou.

 Block names

-The majority of blocks in Broadgate Park have botanical names such as those of various trees or flowers.
+The majority of blocks in Broadgate Park have botanical names, such as those of various trees or flowers: